-Messy information: The archive is a mess.
-Thousands of artworks from hundreds of artists, entangled pieces in different media, sizes and themes.
-In this mess there are a lot of half forgotten stories about for example The Cold War, the nature of art, and an avant-garde art movement experimenting with fluctuating, intertwining information and structures long before the Internet was an integral part of the culture.
+Digital mapping: Nielsen’s archive is a mess.
+Thousands of artworks from hundreds of artists, entangled pieces in different media, sizes and themes, half forgotten stories about for example The Cold War, the nature of art, and a wide network of artists experimenting with fluctuating, intertwining information and structures long before the Internet was an integral part of the culture.

 Between order and chaos: You need a good map if you want to navigate in chaos.
 Every entry in the archive is somehow connected to other entries, artists and concepts in and outside the archive.
 So, instead of concentrating on cataloguing and analyzing the archive material as small, autonomous art-works, I began working on ways to create a databasse and a digital, visual map of the archive.
 The aim was to create a digital map where users would get a see a part of the network, not just its pieces, while also enabling users to go deeper into the structure, and to unlock the many stories told in pictures, drawings, collages, assemblages, texts, video, and audio.
 It would preserve the creative and chaotic order in the archive, but allow outsiders access to the material without spending weeks with their head in suspension file folders.

 A new way of making sense out of nonsense